bottlenoselabs/flecs-cs/README.md

 #### Bindgen

-If you wish to re-generate the bindings, simple run `./bindgen.sh` on macOS or Linux and `.\bindgen.cmd` on Windows.
+If you wish to re-generate the bindings, simple run `./bindgen.sh` on macOS or Linux.
+To run the same script on Windows, install Windows Subsystem for Linux with Ubuntu.

 ## Developers: Documentation